SimRank: Introduction

-It is important to note that SimRank is a general algorithm that determines only the similarity of structural context.
+SimRank is a general algorithm that determines only the similarity of structural context.

 SimRank applies to any domain where there are enough relevant relationships between objects to base at least some notion of similarity on relationships.

 Obviously, similarity of other domain-specific aspects are important as well; these can — and should be combined with relational structural-context similarity for an overall similarity measure.

 For example, for Web pages SimRank can be combined with traditional textual similarity; the same idea applies to scientific papers or other document corpora.

 For recommendation systems, there may be built-in known similarities between items (e.g., both computers, both clothing, etc.), as well as similarities between users (e.g., same gender, same spending level).

 Again, these similarities can be combined with the similarity scores that are computed based on preference patterns, in order to produce an overall similarity measure.

 Basic SimRank equation

 For a node $v$ in a directed graph, we denote by $I(v)$ and $O(v)$ the set of in-neighbors and out-neighbors of $v$, respectively.